Heringer-Epson/NeurArt/README.md

 The images used here were gathered from the [Painter by Numbers](https://www.kaggle.com/c/painter-by-numbers) challenge on Kaggle.
 The original data was collected from [WikiArt.org](https://www.wikiart.org/) and comprises almost 80,000 images divided among 170 styles.

 **Data pre-processing**
+1. The usage of square canvas is uncommon for artworks.
+Therefore, I first inspect the distribution of canvas ratios, finding two predominant choices of height/width: 3/4 and 4/3 (see image below).
+In order to produce a data sample of standard dimensions, I select only the paintings with a ratio close to 4/3 and rotate those of ratio 3/4.
+Painting that do not conform with this choice are removed.
+This measure ensures that the neural network is trained and applied to paintings that have not been distorted by the choice of dimensions.

+2. Rows that do not have a style assigned are removed.

+These operations reduce the number of artworks from X to Y.

 **Description of the neural network and its parameters**

+1. A data generator is created using Keras' ImageDataGenerator, where:
+  1. The pixel intensity is rescaled by 1./255, such that intensities are between 0 and 1.
+  2. A fraction of the data is used for validation (10%).
+  3. The data are augmented by allowing the images to be horizontally flipped.
+  4. The batch_size is chosen to 50.
+Other values produced similar results.
+2. The neural network is created using the keras' Sequential function.
+  1. The first 2D convolution layer has 32 nodes.
+  2. Another 3 convolution layers are added, using 32, 64 and 64 nodes, respectively.
+  3. The model has then a Dropout of 0.25, followed by Flatten, a dense layer with 256 nodes, another Dropout (of 0.5 this time) and a final dense layer with as many nodes as number of styles requested.
+  4. The kernel size used is (3,3) and the default dimensions are height=600 pixels abd width=400 pixels.
+The activation is 'relu' and, to speed up the training, I adopt strides=2.
+3. The model is compiled by optimizing the crossentropy and using the 'adam' optimizer and using 2 epochs.
+  1. The accuracy obtained is of approximetely 70%, which is quite reasonable for the complex task of classifying art styles.

 ### Directory tree